-While most of the country, especially in the north, close their pools for winter, is it really necessary in Texas?
+While most of the country, especially in the north, close their pools for winter, is it really necessary to close your Texas pool?
 That’s a tough question.
 Here’s the bottom line: in Texas, it’s okay either way!
 Since we rarely have freezing weather, leaving your pool open all year long is rarely an issue.
 But, as the unprecedented winter storm of 2021 can attest, in very rare years it could be an issue.
 To help you decide which option is best for you, read the pros and cons below.

 The Weather Decides Whether You Close Your Texas Pool